-Therefore the total dimension of the group $\tilde H^*( E_{S^1}(k,n),\Q)$ does not exceed which by (\ref{borf2}) is equal to the total dimension of the reduced homology group of the space $V_k(\C^n)$.
-So, (\ref{mt1}) is an epimorphic (by Corollary \ref{mcor}) map, the dimension of whose source does not exceed that of the target; hence it is an isomorphism.
+which by (\ref{borf2}) is equal to the total dimension of the reduced homology group of the Stiefel manifold $V_k({\mathbb C}^n)$.
+So, the map (\ref{mt1}) is an epimorphic (by Corollary \ref{mcor}) map, the dimension of whose source does not exceed that of the target; hence it is an isomorphism. $\Box$